NuSkooler/enigma-bbs/docs/index.md

 npm install
 ```

+**Note for Windows users**:<br>
+Some dependencies require compilation.
+You will need at least the following installed for `npm install` to succeed:
+* A recent copy of Visual Studio (Express editions OK)
+* Python 2.7.x

 3\.
-Generate a SSH Private Key
+Generate a SSH Private Key<br>
 Note that you can skip this step and disable the SSH server in your `config.hjson` if desired.

 ```bash